 The wooden stalls are decorated with festive fir branches and sell a range of gifts, from fine jewellery and pottery to German tree decorations, including glass baubles, nutcracker figurines, and snow globes.
 The Christmas market is great for families, groups of friends and couples.
 A Christmas carousel is perfect for children to ride, and musicians play festive tunes to entertain the adults as they wander around, enjoying the food and drink on sale.

+We tucked into flammlachs (wood-fired roasted salmon) and flammkuchen (thin flatbread pizza) on our visit and washed them down with a glass of warm Lillet (a French aperitif sold at most German Christmas markets).
 What made this market unique for us among the others we visited in Berlin was its location.
 Charlottenburg Palace is beautiful, and seeing it lit up at Christmas is a joy.
 As we sat enjoying our warming festive drinks, we watched the projections of candy canes, stars and gingerbread men on its frontage and agreed it was exceptionally magical.

 We stayed at the Wilde Aparthotel at Checkpoint Charlie, which we found to be a good central base for the Berlin Christmas markets.